dlepaux/realtime-bpm-analyzer/readme.md

 ### Dataset Testing

-To test a whole dataset of audio files you have to drop those files into `testing/datasets` and then run: `npm run testing:prepare` to create a manifest that contains the file name and the BPM (typically the verified one).
+To test a whole dataset of audio files you have to drop those files into `testing/datasets` and then run: `npm run testing:prepare` to create a manifest that contains the file name and the BPM (typically the verified one) from the metadata.

 ```json
 {